corbado/example-passkeys-php-symfony/README.md

 ### 3.1.
 Test authentication

-If you now visit your ngrok URL you should be forwarded to the `/login` page:
+If you now visit `http://localhost:8000`, you should be forwarded to the `/login` page:

 ![image](https://user-images.githubusercontent.com/23581140/208479745-4dc9acaa-cc43-4324-bfd4-ad2ecf0f7901.png)